 Foods that can support your mood include beans, legumes (e.g., lentils), fatty fish rich in omega-3s, nuts (walnuts, almonds, cashews and peanuts), avocados, beans, leafy greens (spinach, kale and Brussels sprouts), and fruit (e.g., blueberries).
 Dark chocolate has also been found to be potentially beneficial for mental health.
 For the best dietary and nutritional advice, talk to a registered dietician.

 It matters more than you think.
 Sleep is our body and mind's best way to recharge and rejuvenate.
-One way to get sleep better is to take a break from the stimulation of screens — TV, phones, tablets or computers — in the two hours before bedtime.
+One way to get sleep better is to take a break from the stimulation of screens — TV, phones, tablets or computers — in the hours before bedtime.
 Consider reading or listening to relaxing music instead.

 - Engage in work that makes you feel useful

 - Invest in relationships and spend quality time with people who matter to you

 - Volunteer, which can help enrich your life and make you happier

 - Care for others, which can be as rewarding and meaningful as it is challenging

 If you or a loved one needs support, there are many programs and resources that are available to you: